E-government: Environmental bonuses

 Proponents of e-government argue that online government services would lessen the need for hard copy paper forms.
 Due to recent pressures from environmentalist groups, the media, and the public, some governments and organizations have turned to the Internet to reduce paper use.
 The United States government utilizes the website Government Forms, by Agency | A | USAGov to provide "internal government forms for federal employees" and thus "produce significant savings in paper.
-As well, if citizens can apply for government services or permits online, they may not need to drive into a government office, which could lead to less air pollution from gas and diesel-fuelled vehicles.
+As well, if citizens can apply for government services or permits online, they may not need to drive into a government office, which could lead to less air pollution from gas- and diesel-fueled vehicles.

 Speed, efficiency, and convenience

 E-government allows citizens to interact with computers to achieve objectives at any time and any location and eliminates the necessity for physical travel to government agents sitting behind desks and windows.
-Many e-government services are available to citizens with computers and Internet access 24 hours a day and seven days a week, in contrast to brick and mortar government offices, which tend to be only open during Business hours (notable exceptions are police stations and hospitals, which are usually open 24 hours a day so that staff can deal with emergencies).
+Many e-government services are available to citizens with computers and Internet access 24 hours a day and seven days a week, in contrast to brick-and-mortar government offices, which tend to be only open during business hours (notable exceptions are police stations and hospitals, which are usually open 24 hours a day so that staff can deal with emergencies).
 Organizations like GovTools focus on speed, efficiency and convenience by providing e-government services designed to improve city communications, constituent relationship management (CRM) for political teams and municipalities, civic event coordination, engagement tools, customizable news feeds, and case management systems.
 The platform incorporates artificial intelligence to enhance operational efficiency and user experience.

-Improved accounting and record-keeping can be noted through computerization, and information and forms can be easily accessed by citizens with computers and Internet access, which may enable quicker processing time for applications and find information.
+Improved accounting and recordkeeping can be noted through computerization, and information and forms can be easily accessed by citizens with computers and Internet access, which may enable quicker processing time for applications and find information.
 On the administrative side, access to help find or retrieve files and linked information can now be stored in electronic databases versus hard copies (paper copies) stored in various locations.
 Individuals with disabilities or conditions that affect their mobility no longer have to be mobile to be active in government and can access public services in the comfort of their own homes (as long as they have a computer and Internet and any accessibility equipment they may need).

 Public approval

 Recent trials of e-government have been met with acceptance and eagerness from the public.
 Citizens participate in online discussions of political issues with increasing frequency, and young people, who traditionally display minimal interest in government affairs, are drawn to electronic voting procedures.

 Although Internet-based governmental programs have been criticized for lack of reliable privacy policies, studies have shown that people value prosecution of offenders over personal confidentiality.
-Ninety percent of United States adults approve of Internet tracking systems of criminals, and 57% are willing to forgo some of their personal internet privacy if it leads to the prosecution of criminals or terrorists.
+Ninety percent of United States adults approve of Internet tracking systems of criminals, and 57% are willing to forgo some of their personal Internet privacy if it leads to the prosecution of criminals or terrorists.